dczmer/davelab/01_zsh-configuration/README.md

 The chapters are sorted numerically.
 Start at chapter '01' and continue in order.

 Each chapter has a `README.md` file with the course material, as well as one or more other example files.
-This means you can read the source material in the browser via `github` UI, while you work in a terminal.
+This means you can read the source material in the browser, via `github` UI, while you work in a terminal.
 Try putting your browser on one side of your desktop, and your terminal on the other side, so they both take up exactly half of the screen.

 ![image](./images/side-by-side.png)